HimanshuRahul/flight-booking-microservice/README.md

-This is a node js project template, made by following some important project management principles.
+This is a Backend for the flight booking microservice that works with Flight booking system using Node JS, made by following some important project management principles.
 Feel free to change anything.

 ## Folder structure is mentioned below: